rajneesh069/DSA/README.md

    c.
 Until the left tree call completes, right side won't be called.

    d.
-See how the values are returned 'at each step!'
+See how the values are returned 'at each step'!

    e.
 See where the function call comes out.